jroberts2600/fastapi-backend/README.md

 - 👥 User-friendly interface for easy querying
 - 📈 Advanced data analysis using FAISS and local embeddings
 - 🤖 Integration with Ollama for natural language processing
+- Dockerfile included for running fastapi as a web service on Render

 ## How to run it on your own machine